-1. Canandaigua-Farmington Water District is required to monitor your drinking water for specific contaminants on a regular basis.
+- 1. Canandaigua-Farmington Water District is required to monitor your drinking water for specific contaminants on a regular basis.
 Results of regular monitoring are an indicator of whether or not your drinking water meets health standards.
-During 2022, sampling for the 1st, 2nd and 3rd quarters for Trihalomethane (TTHM) indicated a violation of the MCL based on the rolling annual average (LRAA) during that time.
-Public notice of the violation was sent to customers on October 18, 2022.
+During 2023, sampling for the 2nd and 3rd quarters for Trihalomethane (TTHM) indicated a violation of the MCL based on the rolling annual average (LRAA) during that time.
+Public notice of the violation was sent to customers on June 23, 2023 and October 11, 2023.
 TTHM is a byproduct of drinking water chlorination needed to kill harmful organisms and is formed when the source water contains organic matter.
 Some people who drink water containing trihalomethanes in excess of the MCL over many years may experience problems with their liver, kidneys, or central nervous systems, and may have an increased risk of getting cancer.
 CFWD is currently below the MCL.
 There is no further action required at this time.
 We continue to flush the water system regularly and preform water testing.
-In March 2022, the Department of Health required that we begin collecting 20 routine total coliform samples per month and will continue to follow this monitoring schedule.
+In March 2022, the Department of Health required that we begin collecting 20 routine total coliform samples per month and will continue to follow this monitoring schedule. - 2.
+The Village of Manchester is required to monitor your drinking water for specific contaminants on a regular basis.
+Results of regular monitoring are an indicator of whether or not your drinking water meets health standards.
+During 2023 there was a presence of total trihalomethanes at 84 micrograms per liter (ug/l), which is above the maximum contaminant level (MCL) allowed in a public water supply of 80 micrograms per liter (ug/l).
+The following steps are being taken to correct this violation: The Board is reviewing options with the Town of Farmington and the City of Canandaigua where we purchase our water.
+So far options include increase flushing of hydrants per year and a relocation of the chlorinator. - 3.
+The Town of Manchester's required water testing for 2023 had an elevated Trihalomethane (TTHM) average result of 84.15 micrograms per liter (ug/l).
+The maximum contaminant level (MCL) is 80 (ug/l).
+The Town of Manchester is following guidelines to reduce the Trihalomethanes.
+No action is required by the consumer at this time.